 Stirling Castle has long been a favoured residence of the Scottish monarchs, and was developed as a Renaissance palace during the reigns of the later Stewart Kings.
 The Church of the Holy Rude, adjacent to the castle, became similarly associated with the monarchy, hosting royal baptisms and coronations.
 It is one of three churches still in use in Britain that have been the sites of coronations.

-Create an itinerary including Church of the Holy Rude
+Tours to Church of the Holy Rude

 Church of the Holy Rude reviews